 Ted Gostin lectures frequently throughout Southern

 California.
-His upcoming lecture schedule is listed below.
+His lecture schedule is listed below.

 Tuesday, April 15,

 7:00 p.m.
 Los Angeles Westside Genealogical Society monthly

 meeting.
 "Breaking Down Brick Walls: Three Case Studies."

 All genealogists eventually run up against a “brick wall” in their

 research; that is, a research problem that they just can’t seem to

 solve.
 This lecture reviews three cases studies where brick walls were